microsoft/openshift-container-platform/README.md

 3.  infraVmSize: Size of the Infra VM.
 Select from one of the allowed VM sizes listed in the azuredeploy.json file
 3.  nodeVmSize: Size of the App Node VM.
 Select from one of the allowed VM sizes listed in the azuredeploy.json file
 3.  cnsVmSize: Size of the CNS Node VM.
 Select from one of the allowed VM sizes listed in the azuredeploy.json file
+4.  osImageType: The RHEL image to use.
+Value is either "defaultgallery" (On-Demand RHEL) or "marketplace" (3rd party Marketplace image)
+4.  marketplaceOsImage: If osImageType is marketplace, then enter the appropriate values for 'publisher', 'offer', 'sku', 'version' of the marketplace offer.
+This is an object type
 4.  storageKind: The type of storage to be used.
 Value is either "managed" or "unmanaged"
 4.  openshiftClusterPrefix: Cluster Prefix used to configure hostnames for all nodes - bastion, master, infra and app nodes.
 Between 1 and 20 characters
 7.  masterInstanceCount: Number of Masters nodes to deploy